Amaguk2023/EmlFileGenerator/README.md

 *New emlf_file_generator version is WIP.*

-At the moment the only new addition to the code is a translator.
+At the moment the only new addition to the code is a translator and ASCII logo.